dcooney/react-a11y-dropdown/README.md

 ```

 **Config Defaults**

-Below are the default CSS properties passed into the `DropDown` component.
+The following default CSS properties are passed into the `DropDown` component.

 ```javascript
 {